ttwilk3/miniature-invention/README.md

 TODO:
 Look into Linux Compatibility.
 Work on IQ graph of Complex data payloads.
-(Current spectral display only works for Real data payloads) More Verbosity levels to choose from.
+(Current spectral display only works for Real data payloads) Add file input (wireshark capture) as an option, so you don't have to live capture the data when running.
+More Verbosity levels to choose from.
 Possibly more live data graphs?
 Add more fields to be parsed from data and context packets.
 Get more documentation for V49a format.

+Credit to https://github.com/beto-rodriguez/Live-Charts for the Live Chart Libraries.